icgrp/ese532_handouts/ese532_handouts/hw4/walk_through.md

 In the previous homework, we dealt with a streaming application that compressed a video stream, and explored how to implement coarse-grain data-level parallelism and pipeline parallelism using `std::threads` to speedup the application.
-For this homework, we will use the same application and implement coarse-grain data-level parallelism, but using auto vectorization with the compiler and also hand-crafted NEON intrinsics.
+For this homework, we will use the same application and implement fine-grain, data-level parallelism on a vector architecture;  we will explore both auto vectorization with the compiler and hand-crafted NEON vector intrinsics.

 - Login to your `a1.xlarge` instance and clone the `ese532_code` repository using the following command: